Easiest Business Credit Cards to Get in Canada 2026

 - Only available in CAD

-A useful tool for founders who need to improve personal credit before qualifying for traditional business cards, but not a viable option for managing business finances.
+Key takeaway: A useful tool for founders who need to improve personal credit before qualifying for traditional business cards, but not a viable option for managing business finances.

 What Makes a Business Credit Card Easy to Qualify For?

 Not all business credit cards are created equal, especially when it comes to approval requirements.
-The term “easy to get” often hides a range of qualifiers that aren’t always clear until you start applying.
+The term "easy to get" often hides a range of qualifiers that aren't always clear until you start applying.
+Don't mistake easy to obtain for lower quality — some of the best cards for businesses in Canada meet the qualifications below.

 Here are the core criteria that determine how accessible a business card really is in Canada: